Yakov Davydov: At the diplomatic service

 After working in the Cheka, Davydov transferred to the diplomatic service, but continued to operate as an agent.
-He was a member of diplomatic corps first in Soviet republics of Lithuania (1922) and Tuva (1924), later an ambassador to Hungary (1924), aide of an ambassador to France (1925–1927), and ambassador to Persia (1927–1930), Greece (1932–1934) and finally Poland (1934–1937).
+He was a member of diplomatic corps first in Soviet republics of Lithuania (1922) and Tuva (1924), later an ambassador to Hungary (1924), aide of an ambassador to France (1925–1927), and ambassador to Persia (1927–1930), to Greece (1932–1934) and finally Poland (1934–1937).
 In 1937, during the period of Joseph Stalin's Great Purge, he was accused of belonging to the fictitious Leon Trotsky-Grigory Zinoviev faction (see Moscow Trials) and the following year was executed.

 He was also the rector of the Peter the Great St. Petersburg Polytechnic University.
 The second husband of opera singer Maria Maksakova Sr.

 Arrest and execution

-In 1937 he was recalled from Warsaw to Moscow.
+In 1937, he was recalled from Warsaw to Moscow.
 Arrested on November 21, 1937.
 Accused of participating in a counter-revolutionary terrorist organization.
 Davtyan’s name was included in the Stalinist list, dated July 26, 1938 (No. 41 on the list of 139 people, under the heading “Moscow Center”).
 The list contains resolutions of Joseph Stalin and Vyacheslav Molotov.
-On July 28, 1938, the Military Collegium of the Supreme Court of the Soviet Union sentenced him to capital punishment and he was shot on the same day.
+On July 28, 1938, the Military Collegium of the Supreme Court of the Soviet Union sentenced him to capital punishment, and he was shot on the same day.

-April 25, 1957 was posthumously rehabilitated.
+On April 25, 1957, he was posthumously rehabilitated.